semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 whereas the value of `SEMAPHORE_GIT_SHA` will be `HEAD`, which means that you will be using the latest version of the `master` branch available on the GitHub repository of the Semaphore 2.0 project.

+## Working with Pipelines

+There are many interesting and unique things that you can do with pipelines.

+## Working with Workflows

+## Working with Notifications

 ## Help commands